 A word to the wise: Know that points given for meeting specific criteria can be taken away as soon as the contact no longer meets that criteria.
 In many circumstances, like for form submissions, this tip won't be relevant.
-However, if you allocate +3 points to a lead who has visited your website 2-5 times, and you'd like to give them another +3 points if they visit your website 6 or more times, you must assign +6 points to the latter.
+However, if you allocate +3 points to a lead who has visited your website 2-5 times, and you'd like to give them another +3 points if they visit your website six or more times, you must assign +6 points to the latter.
 Why?
 Because as soon as a lead's "Number of Visits" data value leaves the 2-5 range, they lose the original +3 points they had received for meeting that criteria.
 The points would not be cumulative.

 Step #2: Support your baseline criteria with qualitative research.

 There are all kinds of ways to formulate your lead scoring criteria – and if you do it right, it should take a good amount of time (though not to the point where you’re pulling your hair out).
 Once you’ve got all your preliminary criteria outlined, it’s time to support it with some additional research.
-Here are a few tactics you can deploy to strengthen the reliability of your lead scoring:
+Here are a few tactics you can deploy to strengthen the reliability of your lead scoring.

 1. Have an in-depth conversation with sales.

 If you haven’t already done so, talk to your sales team about the things that help them quickly assess the quality of a lead.
 What do they think are their most important website pages, documents, and questions asked on forms?
-Do they ever say something like “Every time I send prospects this certain piece of collateral, it's a lot easier to close them.”
-Those are the lead scoring gems that you want to find and add into your process.
+Do they ever say something like, “Every time I send prospects this certain piece of collateral, it's a lot easier to close them.”
+Those are the lead scoring gems that you want to find and add to your process.
 And on the flip side, which contact properties imply that the contact is not worth pursuing?
 Those are your negative scoring attributes.

 2. Talk to your best customers.